10 Apr 2019 — Thames River Sightseeing

 This Easter, the Tower of London is going back to 1671 when Colonel Blood plotted to steal the Crown Jewels.
 If you’re interested in this Robbery at the Tower, there’s a family trail to help you find out what happened and track Blood and his gang down.
 The trail is part of the admission price to the Tower.
 And remember you can save money on your Tower tickets, and a massive 50% on your Circular Cruise tickets, if you book online and use the discount code TOL2019 at the checkout.

-What can be better than seeing the majestic Tower Bridge (nearest pier: St Katharine)?
+What can be better than seeing the majestic Tower Bridge (nearest pier: Tower Bridge Quay)?
 Seeing it raised to allow boats to pass underneath.
 When you’re in London over the Easter holidays, check out the Lift Times for Tower Bridge and make sure you’re in the area in order to get a good view.
 You can also visit the bridge to find out more about the mechanics of its operation and get a bird’s eye view of the river from the high-level glass walkways between the towers.

 Guided tours of the Globe Theatre (nearest pier: Bankside) happen every day, but over Easter you can also go on Family Tours which are aimed specifically at children aged 7 to 11.
 Not only will the whole family get to see the theatre itself, you’ll also find out more about Elizabethan life, and what it was like going to the theatre all those years ago.